 -

-Run the put-resource-policy AWS CLI command to replace the AWSLogDeliveryWrite20150319 resource policy with your edited version in resource.json:
+Run the following put-resource-policy command to replace the AWSLogDeliveryWrite20150319 resource policy with your edited version in resource.json:

-When you add the new resource policy, you might get the following error message that's related to CloudWatch quotas:
+When you add the new resource policy, you might receive the following error message that's related to CloudWatch quotas:

 "Error: creating CloudWatch Logs Resource Policy (name): operation error CloudWatch Logs: PutResourcePolicy, exceeded maximum number of attempts, https response error StatusCode: 400, RequestID: 3d123ce1-f123-4d12-12b8-abc1234ba1a9, LimitExceededException: Resource limit exceeded."

-You can have a maximum 10 CloudWatch Logs resource policies in your AWS account for each Region.
+CloudWatch allows a maximum of 10 CloudWatch Logs resource policies in your AWS account for each Region.
 You can't change this quota.
-To resolve this issue, run the delete-resource-policy AWS CLI command to remove an existing policy:

 aws logs delete-resource-policy --policy-name POLICY-NAME